 The current information practices are adequate under current rules.
 IDEX complies with the Oslo Børs code of practice for IR information.

 There are no takeover defence mechanisms in place.
-The board will endeavour that shareholder value is maximised and that all shareholders are treated equally.
-The board acknowledges its duty to not obstruct take‐over bids and to not discourage or hinder competing bids.
-Any agreement with a bidder that acts to limit the company’s ability to arrange other bids should only be entered into where it is self-evident that such an agreement is in the common best interest of the company and its shareholders.
+The Board will endeavor that shareholder value is maximised and that all shareholders are treated equally.
+The Board acknowledges its duty to not obstruct take‐over bids and to not discourage or hinder competing bids.
+Any agreement with a bidder that acts to limit the Company’s ability to arrange other bids should only be entered into where it is self-evident that such an agreement is in the common best interest of the Company and its shareholders.

-The board will avoid compensation to a bidder whose bid does not complete, and limit such compensation to the costs the bidder has incurred in making the bid.
-The board shall otherwise ensure full compliance with section 14 of the Code.
+The Board will avoid compensation to a bidder whose bid does not complete, and limit any such com¬pensation to the costs the bidder has incurred in making the bid.
+The Board shall otherwise ensure full compliance with section 14 of the Code.

-IDEX’s auditor is fully independent of the company.
+IDEX’s auditor is fully independent of the Company.
 IDEX represents a minimal share of the auditor’s business.
 IDEX does not obtain business or tax planning advice from its auditor.
 The auditor may provide certain technical and clerical services in connection with the preparation of the annual tax return and other secondary reports, for which IDEX assumes full responsibility.
 IDEX’s auditor is Ernst & Young AS (EY).
 EY has been the auditor of the Company since 1996.